ucsb-cs16/w19/_lab/lab01.md

 Once you are satisfied that your program is correct, then it's time to submit it.

-Log into your account on [https://www.gradescope.com/](https://www.gradescope.com/) and navigate to our course site: CS16 Spring 2018.
+Log into your account on [https://www.gradescope.com/](https://www.gradescope.com/) and navigate to our course site: CS16 - Mirza fall 2018.
 Select this assignment.
 Then click on the "Submit" button on the bottom right corner to make a submission.
 You will be given the option of  uploading files from your local machine or submitting the code that is in a github repo.
 Select the second option and select your github repo for this assignment.
 You should receive 100/100 for a completely correct program.